Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 One of the most popular tourist attractions in Cheile Nerei-Beușnița park is Ochiul Beiului Lake (called Devil’s Eye).
 The best time to visit is during Spring and Autumn when small rivers fill up this small lake and give it a bright blue, turquoise-like color.
 Located in the middle of a forest, you’ll be mesmerized by it!

-Closest towns: you can visit this protected area on a day trip from Timisoara, the closest major city.
+Closest towns: You can visit this protected area on a day trip from Timisoara, the closest major city.
 If you want to spend more time here then you can look for accommodation in the town of Orșova, the closest one which can also be reached by train and bus.

 5. Ceahlau National Park